 Silurian fossils are rare.
 They have been found in the Pikikiruna Range and Wangapeka valley in north-west Nelson.
 Fossils include six species of brachiopod.
 Small amounts of coral, crinoid and bivalve fossils are also found.

 Often called the age of fishes, the Devonian period is marked by the rapid establishment of all types of marine and freshwater fish.
 Fossils, which include many early marine life forms, are found near Reefton, Baton River and Lake Haupiri.
 There is no New Zealand record of Devonian land-based plants and animals.

 In the Carboniferous period there were lush forests and warm temperatures around the world.
 It is called Carboniferous because a lot of coal (which is mainly carbon) was laid down at this time.

-However, there is no New Zealand record of Carboniferous terrestrial plants and animals.
+However, there is no New Zealand record of Carboniferous terrestrial plants or animals.
 Carboniferous fossils are extremely rare and are only known from north Otago (near Dunback) and South Canterbury (near Kākahu).
-The only fossils present at both localities are conodonts and fish-scale fragments.
+The fossils present at these localities are conodonts and fish-scale fragments.